AurumnPegasus/River-Crossing/README.md

-This game is a two player basic PyCharm game made during my ISS course
+This game is a two player basic PyGame game made during my ISS course

 The aim of the game is to cross the river avoiding the obstacles in the minimum time